 Fixing potholes and asphalt failures is a common need for our region.
 There are many types of asphalt failures.
 Potholes, cracking, and rutting are just a few.
 Potholes are formed when water gets under the pavement and to the sub-base through cracks in the asphalt.
 The water loosens the sub-base and in the winter freezes, causing frost heaves.
 When the freezing under the asphalt thaws out you are left with a void.
 The weight of cars and the asphalt itself sinks into this void, causing asphalt cracking and eventually a pothole.

-Libs Paving can handle any asphalt patching repair that you need.
-All jobs are important to us and we put as much importance into our asphalt patching repair work as we do our major paving jobs.
+Libs Paving can handle any asphalt repair and patching that you need.
+All jobs are important to us and we put as much importance into our asphalt repair work as we do our major paving jobs.